Waiwhare Wire 1993 02

 We now have 23 agents selling books on our behalf around the country and Peter is always turning down people who ask to be agents for us.
 It is quite a job keeping stock up to those agents but as always, things improve with time as we get better systems in place.
 I do quietly hope Peter will one day soon say “No more!”.
 We are also sole NZ distributors of some titles now and these are proving to be quite worthwhile.
 That means that other bookshops have to get their stocks directly from us.

-The increase in workload meant tho.t we had to take on someone to wrap up parcels earlier in the year and the lucky person turned out to be Sue Guy.
+The increase in workload meant that we had to take on someone to wrap up parcels earlier in the year and the lucky person turned out to be Sue Guy.
 I wasn’t quite so lucky – my life will never be the same no; after putting up with her and Peter together for the few months Sue was with us.
 We were very sorry to lose her, our CPU (chief packer-upper), in mid-October when she joined the Police Force.
 Can’t understand why she prefers being a Mrs Plod to working in the convivial atmosphere of Touchwood Books.

 Sue’s place has been taken by Julie Holst, who has become quite a gun on butcher’s knots.
 She, Jill Simons and I had a great time running the stand at the A & P Show in October while Diane and Peter were jet-setting around the country doing gardening shows.